koelling/amplimap/docs/usage.rst

 The first row of the file should be the header listing these column names.
 Any additional columns are ignored.

-No two probe arms should be so similar to each other that a read could match both of them.
+No two primers should be so similar to each other that a read could match both of them.
 Otherwise, the read will be ambigous and may end up being counted multiple times, once for each probe.
 This will skew any downstream analysis.

-If you have two probes for the same region to account for a SNP in the arm sequence, you need to provide a single merged entry for this.
-To create such a merged probe, simply replace all ambiguous (SNP) nucleotides in the arm sequences with a dot (``.``).
+If you have two probes for the same region to account for a SNP in the primer sequence, you need to provide these as a single entry.
+To make that merged entry match both primers, replace all ambiguous (SNP) nucleotides in the primer sequences with a dot (``.``).
 This way, any nucleotide will be allowed in this location and reads from either version of the probe will be counted together.